jadecobra/python_tdd_exercises/source/functions/functions_positional.rst

               (bool, int, float, str, tuple, list, set, dict) )

-  the terminal shows a :doc:`TypeError` because 2 positional arguments were expected by the function but 4 were given
+  the terminal shows a :doc:`/exceptions/TypeError` because 2 positional arguments were expected by the function but 4 were given
 * In python I can represent multiple arguments using a starred expression `see arbitrary argument lists <https://docs.python.org/3/tutorial/controlflow.html#arbitrary-argument-lists>`_, so I change the signature of ``functions_with_positional_arguments`` with a starred expression to alow it take in any number of arguments

   .. code-block:: python